kurron/mongodb-conditional-update/README.md

 When event sequencing was randomized, the performance was much better.
 I expected it to be right in the middle of the previous scenarios.
 Instead, it turned out to take only roughly one-third the time of the sequential processing scenario.
-This could be that I didn't run enough tests to get more accurate results so take this result with a grain of salt.
+This could be that I didn't run enough tests to get more accurate results so take this with a grain of salt.

 In summary, if it is possible to know that a document already exists in the database,